jjthomson78/jjthomson78/README.md

 <br/>

 <p>
-  Hello There! <em><b> I'm Benjamin Solano </b></em>, a Systems Engineer student.
-I enjoy learning new technologies and problem solving at Codeforces and Codechef.
-Now I'm working at some little and fun projects to put in practice my knowledge about JavaScript, React, Bootstrap and more.
+  Hello there! 👋 <em><b>I’m Swayam Jethi</b></em>, a CS undergraduate who loves learning new technologies and building cool stuff.
+I enjoy working on small, fun projects to apply what I learn in JavaScript, React, Node.js and more.
 </p>